GuliGuli-Boom/Reaction-Thinker/README.md

   <em>Figure 2: An example of CoT dataset for reasoning, including system prompt, user prompt, and supervised output.</em>
 </p>

-The dataset will be released on Hugging Face soon.
+The dataset will be released on HuggingFace soon.

 ---

 #### Stage 1: Initial CoT Generation

+- **`CoT-Gen.py`**: Script for generating reasoning-based samples given reaction SMILES.
+- **`User_Prompt.txt`**: Contains the prompt template used to query LLMs for CoT generation and reasoning-based prediction.

 - Source:
   - USPTO-MIT dataset